He who has a why to live can bear almost any how.

 It’s one of the best ways you can make your life meaningful because you take an unselfish act towards someone important in your life.

-For example, your parents have never had proper holidays.
 They have spent their entire life working and taking care of you and your siblings.

 You decide your purpose is to become as successful as you can be and buy two round-the-world tickets for your parents.